Content

 Water Resources Planning and Management

-Each MS student must complete nine hours of water resources-related courses from departments outside the student's major field and approved by the Water Resources Advisory Committee as well as a thesis oriented toward water resources planning and management.
+MS students: 9 hours of water resources-related courses from departments outside the student's major field and approved by the Water Resources Advisory Committee as well as a thesis oriented toward water resources planning and management.